Robustly learning the Hamiltonian dynamics of a superconducting quantum processor

-where $a^\dagger_i$ and $a_i$ denote bosonic creation and annihilation operators at site $i$, respectively, $\mu_i$ is the on-site potential, $J_{i,j}$ is the hopping rate between nearest neighbour qubits, and $\eta_i$ is the on-site interaction strength.
-The qubit frequency, the nearest-neighbour coupling between them, and the non-linearity set $\mu$, $J$, and $\eta$, respectively.
-We are able to tune $\mu$ and $J$ on nanoseconds timescales, while $\eta$ is fixed.
+where $a^\dagger_i$ and $a_i$ denote bosonic creation and annihilation operators at site $i$, respectively, $\mu \in \mathbb{R}^N$ are the on-site potentials, $J \in \mathbb{R}^{N \times N}$ are the hopping rates between nearest neighbour qubits, and $\eta \in \mathbb{R}^N$ are the strength of on-site interactions.
+The qubit frequency, the nearest-neighbour coupling between them, and the non-linearity (anharmonicity) set $\mu$, $J$, and $\eta$.
+We are able to tune $\mu$ and $J$ on nanosecond timescales, while $\eta$ is fixed for a given setting of $\mu$ and $J$.
+Hence, the Sycamore chip can be used to implement time evolution under Hamiltonians of the form \eqref{eq:bose-hubbard H} at various parameter settings and is therefore an analog simulator.
+In a practical application such as in Ref.~\cite{roushan_spectroscopic_2017}, it is crucial to benchmark how accurately the implemented dynamics is described by a targeted Hamiltonian.

-Here, we focus on the specific task of identifying $\mu_i$ and $J_{i,j}$ values.
-The corresponding non-interacting Hamiltonian acting on $N$ modes can be conveniently parametrized as
+Here, we focus on the specific task of identifying the values of $\mu_i$ and $J_{i,j}$.
+The corresponding non-interacting part of the Hamiltonian acting on $N$ modes can be conveniently parametrized as

-with an $N \times N$ Hermitian parameter matrix $h$ with entries $h_{i,j}$, which is composed of the on-site chemical potentials $\mu_i$ on its diagonal and the hopping energies $ J_{i,j}$ for $i \neq j$.
+with an $N \times N$ real symmetric parameter matrix $h$ with entries $h_{i,j}$, which is composed of the on-site chemical potentials $\mu_i$ on its diagonal and the hopping energies $ J_{i,j}$ for $i \neq j$.
 The identification of the non-interacting part $H(h)$ of $H_{\text{BH}}$ can be viewed as a first step in a hierarchical procedure for characterizing dynamical quantum simulations with tunable interactions and numbers of particles.